retailcrm/api-client-php/README.md

 Just type `y` here and press Enter.
 The DTO cache will be generated after that.

 3. **Optional.** Add these params into the `extra` segment of your `composer.json` if you want to execute code generation automatically after library installation or update.
+This step is not optional if you have configured CI/CD pipeline for your project.
 ```json
 "compile-mode": "whitelist",
 "compile-whitelist": ["retailcrm/api-client-php"]